jvanasco/pyramid_cookbook/docs/deployment/forked_threaded_servers.rst

 uWSGI offers a decorator to handle forking.

-Your application should include code like the following:
+Your application should include code like the following.

 .. code_block:: python